 We have always made a point of opening each request by using the name of our child: “Jim, will you do this for me?”
-Our children picked up on this social nicety and address us by title: “Dad, may I…” or “Mom, would you…” Our son Matthew, now eight, has made all of these language tools part of his social self.
-Matthew has concluded that if he times his approach for the right moment, looks me in the eye or touches my arm, addresses me as “Dad…,” and adds a “please” or “may I,” he can get just about anything he wants.
+Our children picked up on this social nicety and address us by title: “Dad, may I…” or “Mom, would you…” When he was eight, our son Matthew made all of these language tools part of his social self.
+Matthew concluded that if he timed his approach for the right moment, looked me in the eye or touched my arm, addressed me as “Dad…,” and adds a “please” or “may I,” he could get just about anything he wants.
 Even when I know I’m being conned, I’m a pushover for politeness.
-Although Matthew doesn’t always get his politely-presented wish, I always acknowledge his good manners.
+Although Matthew didn’t always get his politely-presented wish, I always acknowledged his use of good manners.

 The old adage “children should be seen and not heard” was probably coined by a childless person.
 Include your child in adult goings-on, especially if there are no other children present.
 When you and your child are in a crowd of mostly adults, tuning out your child is asking for trouble.
 Even a child who is usually well-behaved will make a nuisance of herself in order to break through to you.
 Including the child teaches social skills, and acknowledging her presence shows her that she has value.

-As a Little League baseball coach, I have learned to chew out a child — politely.
-When a child makes a dumb play (which is to be expected), I don’t rant and rave like those overreacting coaches you see on television.
+As a Little League baseball coach, I learned to “chew out a child” — politely.
+When a child made a dumb play (which is to be expected), I didn’t rant and rave like those overreacting coaches you see on television.
 Instead, I keep my voice modulated, look the child straight in the eye, and put my hand on his shoulder during my sermon.
 These gestures reflect that I am correcting the child because I care, not because I am out of control.
-My politeness shows him that I value him and want him to learn from his mistakes so he becomes a better player, and the child listens.
+My politeness showed him that I value him and want him to learn from his mistakes so he becomes a better player, and the child listens.
 I hope someday that same child will carry on these ball field manners when he becomes a coach.

 Have you ever wondered why some children are so polite?
 The main reason is they are brought up in an environment that expects good manners.
 One day I noticed an English family entering a hotel.
 The father looked at his two sons, ages five and seven, and said, “Now chaps, do hold the door for the lady,” which they did.
 I asked him why his children were so well-mannered.
 He replied, “We expect it.”